Gourav2609/ASS-02/README.md

 #### Since the project is in development, application.properties file is included in the repository.
 The PostgresSQL database is hosted on Render and the credentials are included in the application.properties file.

+## Usage

+1. Go to /login and login with the following credentials:
+    - Username: test
+    - Password: root

+2. Take the quiz and see the results in the Results.

+3. To upload a new set of questions, go to Upload tab and upload the .xlsx file.

+4. To see all the question in the database, go to the questions tab.